wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Wazuh API configuration
 -----------------------

 The Wazuh API configuration can be found inside ``{WAZUH_PATH}/api/configuration/api.yaml``.
 All settings are commented out by default.
 To apply a different configuration, uncomment and edit the desired line.
-It is also possible to use the :api-ref:`PUT /manager/api/config <operation/api.controllers.manager_controller.put_api_config>` API endpoint to change the configuration.
-Check the :ref:`API reference <api_reference>` for more information about the Wazuh API endpoints.

 Here are all the available settings for the ``api.yaml`` configuration file.
 For more information on each of the settings, check the :ref:`configuration options <api_configuration_options>` below: